 “The UK has already reduced emissions by 42% while growing the economy by 72% and has put clean growth at the heart of our modern Industrial Strategy.
 This could see the number of “green collar jobs” grow to 2 million and the value of exports from the low carbon economy grow to £170 billion a year by 2030.”

-France has established a plan with many steps to phase out carbon emissions in the years to come.
+France has established a net zero target and a plan with many steps to phase out greenhouse gas emissions in the years to come.
 By 2022 they will no longer have coal-fired power plants.
 By 2030 the law has decided to reduce fossil fuel consumption by 30-40%.
 NS Business Energy also states,

 “Measures are being taken to improve about 7.2 million poorly insulated households in the country, as the housing sector makes up about 45% of its power consumption and 25% of the carbon emissions produced.”

-In 2019 Denmark legally established a goal to reach carbon neutral emissions by 2050.
-They are bound to having a fossil fuel-free electricity sector by 2030, focusing on renewable energy at the core of their strategy.
+In 2019 Denmark legally established a net zero target to reach carbon neutral emissions by 2050.
+They are bound to have a fossil fuel-free electricity sector by 2030, focusing on renewable energy at the core of their strategy.

 Energinet, “an independent public enterprise owned by the Danish Ministry of Climate, Energy and Utilities,” operates as much as possible off of wind power.
 The Energy Islands in Denmark will be able to generate enough wind power (5 GW) to supply 5 million homes with average energy consumption, and is the first establishment of its kind, due to be finished by 2030.
 Denmark is planning on 2 islands: one man-made island in the North Sea that will eventually be able to generate up to 10 GW of wind power and one on Bornholm in the Baltic Sea that will generate 2 GW.